zerrymore/AutoSM/README.md

 📂 AutoSM
 ├── 📂 ace-builds
 ├── 📂 anb
+├── 📂 benchmark
 ├── 📂 examples
 ├── 📂 src
 ├── 📂 static
 └── 📂 templates
 ```
-- `ace-builds`: Ace is a code editor written in JavaScript, which is embedded in our frontend.
+- `ace-builds`: [Ace](https://github.com/ajaxorg/ace-builds) is a code editor written in JavaScript, which is embedded in our frontend.
 - `anb`: Comparisons with one correct-by-construction approach.
+- `benchmark`: A benchmark that contains 18 protocols' text descriptions and corresponding symbolic models.
 - `examples`: The examples used to present the workflow.
-- `src`: the source code of our implementation
+- `src`: The source code of our implementation
-- `static`: static configurations including images and .css file.
+- `static`: Static configurations including images and .css file.
-- `templates`: html page of web-based frontend
+- `templates`: HTML page of web-based frontend

 # Introduction